telerik/xamarin-forms-docs/controls/map/map-overview.md

 ## Key features

 * **Shape File(s) visualization**: RadMap can display rich spatial data from ESRI shapefiles.
 Each shapefile should be loaded and configured through a ShapefileLayer instance added to the Layers collection of the control.
 For more details on this check Layers Overview topic.
-* **Support for multiple layers**: The layered architecture of the control provides the option to load multiple shapefiles, so you can visualize different types of elements on the same map;
+* **Support for multiple layers**: The layered architecture of the control provides the option to load multiple shapefiles, so you can visualize different types of elements on the same map.
 * **Various ways to load shapefiles**: You could load the shapefiles from a stream, from a file added as embedded resource or a file located on the device, etc. For more details check here.
 * **Pan and Zooming**: RadMap provides pan and zoom functionality that will help you interact with the view and inspect your data.
 You could choose between only pan, only zoom or both through *InteractionMode* property.
 For more details go here.
 * **Shape Labels**: You can show a label for each shape in the RadMap control through the *LabelAttributeName* property of the ShapefileLayer instance.